sharkdp/numbat/book/src/cli-installation.md

 In order to test that everything is working as intended, you can open `numbat` and type `let meter = 2`.
 The path in the error message should point to the specified location (and *not* to `<builtin>/…`).

-If your OS uses `.desktop` files, you should probably also install `assets/numbat.desktop` and `assets/numbat-*x*.png` to their appropriate locations (typically `/usr/share/applications` and `/usr/share/icons` respectively) so that users can e.g. pin Numbat to GNOME's Dash.
+If your OS uses `.desktop` files, you should probably also install:

+- `assets/numbat.desktop` (typically to `/usr/share/applications`)
+- `assets/numbat.svg` (typically to `/usr/share/icons/hicolor/scalable/apps`)
+- `assets/numbat-*x*.png` (typically to e.g. `/usr/share/icons/hicolor/32x32/apps`, depending on each icon's size)

+This allows users to e.g. pin Numbat to GNOME's Dash.